erritax/MNIST-Classification-with-Augmentation/README.md

 ### The Model
 A simple convolutional neural network (CNN) was programmed using PyTorch.
-The model consisted of two layers, which were then flattened.
-Set hyperparameters included:
+The model consisted of two layers with ReLU activation and max pooling, followed by dropout to mitigate overfitting.
+There were two fully connected layers for classification.
+Set training and testing hyperparameters included:
 - number of epochs = 3
 - training batch size = 50
 - testing batch size = 1000